Founntain/osuplayer/README.md

 ## ✨ Special thanks
 - ***SourRaindrop***: for creating a lot of custom images and assets like our logo
+- ***To you, the user***: for using this project and helping us improving it and simply enjoying your osu! music

 ## 🪛 Features that are missing to have the full osu!player plus a feature set